smf-steve/mips_subroutine/mips_subroutine.md

        $ mips_subroutine func 4#456
        bash: 4#456: value too great for base (error token is "4#456")

-    Any output from the user subroutine should ensure a newline ('\n') is the last character printed.

-    This ensures the return value of the function is printed properly.
-(This is fixed)

 ### EXIT STATUS
     The mips_subroutine exits with the value of $v0 register.